Thy Art Is Murder: 2015–2018: Holy War and Dear Desolation

-2019–present: Human Target
+2019–present: Human Target, Godlike and McMahon's dismissal

 On 1 April 2019 it was revealed longtime drummer Lee Stanton had departed the band and their fill-in Jesse Beahler of the American death metal band Jungle Rot had taken his place full-time.
 On 26 April 2019, the band revealed their new album would be titled Human Target and released the title track single.
 The album was released on 26 July 2019 through Nuclear Blast Records.

 On 30 October 2020, the band released a single titled "Killing Season" which guitarist Andy Marsh explained was about Thanksgiving revealing "Killing Season touches on the darkness surrounding the origins of Thanksgiving, and while that subject is relevant at this time of year, we want you to think of the atrocities both past and present that deserve acknowledgement."

+On 9 May 2023, the band published the lead single "Join Me in Armageddon" and an accompanying music video.
+At the same time, they officially announced that their sixth studio album, Godlike, was set for release on 15 September 2023, whilst also revealing the album cover and the track list.
+On 11 July, the band unveiled the second single "Keres" and its corresponding music video.
+On 15 August, one month before the album release, the band released the third single "Blood Throne" along with a music video.
+On 12 September, due to the production delays, the band announced that they had pushed back the release of the album to 22 September.

+On 23 September, one day after the release of Godlike, Thy Art Is Murder revealed on social media that they fired vocalist CJ McMahon without his knowledge.
+The album features re-recorded vocals from a then-unknown vocalist with McMahon being removed from the album.
+McMahon was only aware of his removal after the band released a statement, indicating that the band had made the decision to replace McMahon's vocals while he was still in the band.
+According to a statement from the band, the split is partially due to McMahon's "recent anti-trans comments", which they note were only a symptom of a larger problem.
+On 27 September, the band announced that they had recruited Tyler Miller of Aversions Crown as their new full-time vocalist.
+On November 5, 2024, the band released the single "Through Blood I Purify”.